Las6103/Yak-Yik-Front-End/README.md

 This app was made with love and cruel intentions by

-Lenny, Brian, Will and Miles
+Brian Avjean, Miles Hamilton, William Noble, Leonardo Silva